eddymaoui/Schools/CSNS_March_2019/3_Wednesday_March_27th/4_union/README.md

 ### INTERPRETATION
 Without any additions, the instrument returns a powder diffraction pattern.
 With an Al sample environment, the 3 different beam energies result in very different Al scattering.
-With 3 meV no Al Bragg scattering is possible, no multiple scattering in cryostat.
+* With 3 meV no Al Bragg scattering is possible, no multiple scattering in cryostat

-With 4 meV only one Bragg reflection near backscattering is allowed.
+* With 4 meV only one Bragg reflection near backscattering is allowed

-With 5 meV two Bragg reflections are allowed.
+* With 5 meV two Bragg reflections are allowed

 ### TASK 2